Portugal’s Golden Visa programme has become hugely popular among non-EU citizens looking to invest in Portuguese property.

-Many investors like Portugal’s Golden Visa programme because it is a fast-track way to acquire residency and allows investors to gain residency permits not only for themselves but also their spouse, and any dependent children they may have.
-It also allows for travel throughout the EU Shengen zone without any additional visas - and once residency or citizenship has been gained investors and their dependants can live, work and study freely throughout the zone.
+Many investors like Portugal’s Golden Visa programme because it is a fast-track way to acquire residency and allows investors to gain residency permits not only for themselves but also their spouse and any dependent children they may have.
+It also allows for travel throughout the EU Schengen zone without any additional visas - and once residency or citizenship has been gained investors and their dependents can live, work and study freely throughout the zone.

 Q7: How long is it valid for?